 Non-Invasive Methods

-These techniques allow stem cells to be applied locally to specific areas, such as muscles or joints through non-invasive methods like skin applications (masks), drops, enemas, and nasal inhalations.
+These techniques allow stem cells to be applied locally to specific areas, such as muscles or joints, through non-invasive methods like skin applications (masks), drops, enemas, and nasal inhalations.
 Local administration helps stem cells reach the target area and remain viable longer, maximizing therapeutic effects where needed.

-Non-invasive stem cell delivery methods offer several advantages, including reduced risk of complications and a more comfortable experience for patients.
+Non-invasive stem cell delivery methods offer several advantages, including:

 Skin Applications (Masks)

 Mesenchymal stem cells (MSCs) have been effectively used to treat chronic wounds, surgical wounds, and diabetic ulcers.
-Skin stem cell applications help by reducing scarring, speeding up wound closure, and promoting the growth of new blood vessels.
-MSCs also support healing by boosting collagen production, which is important for tissue repair and regeneration.
+MSCs support healing by boosting collagen production, which is important for tissue repair and regeneration.
+Using them in the form of skin stem cell applications helps reduce scarring, speed up wound closure, and promote the growth of new blood vessels.

 - 1